rajington/windowsapp/README.md

 ## No really, what is Windows.app?

-The original goal was to create a bare-bones, minimalist window manager for OS X. But it turns out to be more than that.

-At it's core, Windows.app is just a program that runs quietly in your menu bar, and evaluates the config file `~/.windowsapp.js` (written in [JSCocoa](https://github.com/parmanoir/jscocoa/)) whenever you tell it to.
+At it's core, Windows.app is just a program that runs quietly in your menu bar, and evaluates your config file `~/.windowsapp.{coffee,js}` whenever you tell it to.
+The config file can be either CoffeeScript or JavaScript, depending on the extension you use.

-In this config file, you can access Windows.app's [simple API](#api), which lets you bind global hot keys to your own functions, determine window sizes and positions, move and resize windows, move focus to the closest window in a given direction, and more.
+In this config file, you can access Windows.app's [simple API](#api), which gives you a few powers:

-But technically, you can do anything you want in this file.
-Because it's JSCocoa, it has complete access to all of the Cocoa and Foundation frameworks and ObjC runtime.
+- bind global hot keys to your own functions
+- find the focused window
+- determine window sizes and positions
+- move and resize windows
+- change focus to another window
+- move focus to the closest window in a given direction
+- and more!

 ## Usage

 Run the app.
-Then create your config file at `~/.windowsapp.js` and write some [JSCocoa](https://github.com/parmanoir/jscocoa/).
+Then create your config file at `~/.windowsapp.{coffee,js}` and put some code in it.
 Then reload the config file from the menu.
-(You may want to bind a hot key to reload the app (see the [basic config example](#basic-config)) during testing so you don't have to click the menu bar icon to do it.)
+(You may want to bind a hot key to reload the app during testing (see the [basic config example](#basic-config)) so you don't have to click the menu bar icon to do it.)

+You can use either `~/.windowsapp.coffee` or `~/.windowsapp.js`.
+If both exists, only the CoffeeScript one is used.

-The config file has access to [underscore.js](http://underscorejs.org/).
+Your config file has access to [underscore.js](http://underscorejs.org/).

-### About JSCocoa

-JSCocoa is basically a subset of JavaScript with some ObjC-like syntactic sugar.
-Check out [the official syntax page](https://code.google.com/p/jscocoa/).

-* Gives you the full power of Javascript, as it's a superset of Javascript
-* Gives you nearly the full power of ObjC, including native bracket and dot syntax
-* Has complete access to the ObjC runtime including all Foundation and Cocoa classes
-    * This means you can do almost anything that ObjC/Cocoa could do

 ## Basic Config